Ensono/amido.github.io/docs/workloads/azure/backend/netcore/logging_netcore.md

 <br />

-Dot Net Core provides a simple logging abstraction with most of required logging features used by an application.
+.NET Core provides a simple logging abstraction with most of required logging features used by an application.
 Everywhere in the application, when logging is required, the Classes generating logs should receive via dependency injection an instance of `ILogger<>` to use as the logger object.
 The `ILogger<>` instances are created by Logging Factory registered by each application and will abstract the logging library from the application logging.

 The standard library has limited capabilities on log forwarding and requires additional packages to add proper filtering, enrichment and forwarding.
 For this reason the use of Serilog is required to extend the default logging features.